Smoothing Slot Attention Iterations and Recurrences: Experiment

 \subsection{Object Recognition}

-Besides the byproduct segmentation, recognizing corresponding objects' class and bounding box from the slots can directly reflect the object-centric representation quality.
+Besides the byproduct segmentation, recognizing the discovered objects' attributes like class and bounding box from the slots can directly reflect the representation quality.

-On real-world image dataset COCO, we compare our SmoothSA\textsuperscript{\textit{i}} with baseline SPOT \cite{kakogeorgiou2024spot}.
-On real-world video dataset YTVIS, we compare our SmoothSA\textsuperscript{\textit{v}} with baseline SlotContrast \cite{manasyan2025slotcontrast}.
-We follow the routine of \cite{seitzer2023dinosaur}: firstly convert all images into slots representation with some threshold filtering, then train a two-layer MLP model to classify and regress the matched object's class label and bounding box coordinates in a supervised way.
-We use top1 accuracy\footnote{https://scikit-learn.org/stable/modules/generated/sklearn.metri\\cs.accuracy\_score.html} to measure the classification performance, and R2 score\footnote{https://scikit-learn.org/stable/modules/generated/sklearn.metri\\cs.r2\_score.html} to measure the regression performance.
+On real-world image dataset COCO, we compare our SmoothSA\textsuperscript{\textit{i}} with baseline SPOT \citep{kakogeorgiou2024spot}.
+On real-world video dataset YTVIS, we compare our SmoothSA\textsuperscript{\textit{v}} with baseline SlotContrast \citep{manasyan2025slotcontrast}.
+We follow the routine of \citep{seitzer2023dinosaur}: firstly convert all images into slots representation, with some threshold filtering; then train a two-layer MLP model to classify and regress the matched object's class label and bounding box coordinates in a supervised way.
+We use top1 and top3 accuracy to measure the classification performance, and box IoU to measure the regression performance.

 As shown in \Cref{tab:objrecogn}, the object recognition accuracy on both real-world complex images and videos are improved a lot by using our method as the slots representation extractor, compared with that using baseline methods.
 This demonstrates the high quality of our slots representation.